faradji/react-shopping-cart/README.md

+# intro

+    This is a collection of my Showcase of all React.js apps I've made.
+This is only meant to be viewed as example of coding style and little focus has been put on the details of the UI/UX.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: